thepavangollapalli/yoodli-take-home/README.md

 The entrypoint for the project is in main.tsx, where the different routes for the project are defined.
 The project defaults to displaying a login page in the App component, which then flows into the AuthStart and AuthCallback components to implement the two halves of the PKCE flow.
 After the access token is successfully received, we load the CatalogSearch component to do the fun stuff.

 If I could redo this project, the main thing I would do differently is testing out my interactions with the Spotify API in a sandbox before diving into implementation.
 I chose to use Spotify's `search` endpoint in conjunction with the `check if X is saved` endpoints for each type of resource, thinking that Spotify's search would be more efficient than iterating through all saved items and doing a string match.
-This turned out to be the wrong move for two main reasons: I had to do hundreds of `check if X is saved` calls for each search, leading to rate limiting by the API, and (more importantly) Spotify returns pagination for each type of resource within the search rather than the search itself.
+This turned out to be the wrong move for two main reasons: I had to do hundreds of `check if X is saved` calls for each search, leading to rate limiting by the API, and (more importantly) Spotify paginates each type of resource within the search rather than the search itself.
 In other words, rather than returning 100 search results and saying that 500 are left, it returns something like the following:
 ```
 {
   "albums": {